Last Updated on September 14, 2021 by admin_comfortabledressshoes

-When you’re trying to find the perfect pair of dress pants, part of the problem that many men encounter while trying to get the fit right is that they aren’t always sure what the proper fit even looks like.
+When you’re trying to find the perfect pair of dress pants, part of the problem that many men encounter is that they aren’t always sure what the proper fit even looks like.
 When you’ve never worn a pair of pants that fit perfectly, it can be hard to know what that fit would feel like.

-There’s a number of factors that you should check out when you’re trying on a new pair of dress pants.
-In addition to the obvious need for comfort, you also want to consider a few more things like the stretch, length, lay, pocket style, and more that will affect the final fit of your pants.
+There are several factors you should be aware of when you’re trying on a new pair of dress pants.
+In addition to the obvious need for comfort, you'll also want to consider a few more things like the stretch, length, lay, pocket style, and more that will affect their final fit.

 When you’re trying to get the right fit in dress pants, these are the main areas that you need to focus on:

 Width and Length

 The first two things that you always need to focus on are width and length.
 Have yourself professionally measured or get a friend to help you figure out what your waist circumference, hip circumference, and leg length are.
 By having this information on hand, you’ll be at a better starting point to find the right fit.